spiffe/spiffe/standards/SPIFFE_Broker_API.md

 message WorkloadPIDReference {
     // Required.
 The process id of the workload. int32 pid = 1;
 }

+// The WorkloadKubernetesPodUIDReference message conveys a Kubernetes pod UID reference of a
+// workload running in a Kubernetes cluster. message WorkloadKubernetesPodUIDReference {
+    // Required.
+The UID of the Kubernetes pod. string uid = 1;
+}

 // The SubscribeToX509SVIDRequest message conveys parameters for requesting an X.509-SVID.